 Elderly Malnutrition; Spot the Signs of Malnutrition in your Elderly Relative

-As we age, our bodies require fewer calories, yet we require more protein, calcium, B vitamins, and other nutrients.
-Unfortunately, there remains a surprising lack of awareness about the specific dietary needs of seniors and how nutrition plays a key role in their well-being and longevity.
+As we age, our bodies need fewer calories yet require more protein, calcium, B vitamins, and other nutrients to stay healthy.
+While malnutrition is generally caused by a lack of these nutrients from food, its real causes are often complex and stem from several physical, social and psychological issues.
+Unfortunately, there remains a general lack of awareness about the specific dietary needs of older people and how nutrition plays a key role in their well-being and longevity.

-Seniors are particularly susceptible to malnutrition, because not only do they have different nutritional needs than younger adults, they also take more medications, and have higher rates of chronic medical conditions such as diabetes and heart disease.
+Older people are particularly susceptible to malnutrition because they not only have different nutritional needs than younger adults, but they also take more medications and have higher rates of chronic medical conditions such as diabetes and heart disease.
 They also may be experiencing a change in their taste buds, a lack of appetite, or depression – or may just have trouble getting used to new nutritional needs after decades of employing certain eating habits.

-The following are typical reasons for senior malnutrition:
+The following are some common reasons for malnutrition in older people:

 - Lack of interest in cooking

 - Changing taste buds

 - Medication side-effects that suppress appetite or create bitter tastes

 - Restricted diets such as low-sodium or low-fat diets